CodeCrush-CC/Semester_4/README.md

   ## c)  Simulator for Computer Architecture and Oraganization:

          This Simulator is a Virtual Lab developed by IIT Kharagpur.
          It's developed for x32 bit architecture.
 So in case you have x64 bit computer "Don't worry".

          Just follow the Steps:

          a) Download x86 JDK.
 Let the path of installation be default.
          b) Set the path of bin in Environment variables.
 If everything goes right it will be:
             C:\Program Files (x86)\Java\jdk1.8.0_241\bin

          c) For setting up Environemnt variables, Type Environment variables in windows Search button > Environment variables > System variables > Select Path > click on edit > new > and paste the path > click ok.

-         d) To verify that the installation is successful open cmd and run command 'java -version'.
+         d) To verify that the installation is successful open cmd and run command: java -version.
          e) Download the Simulator.
          f) To run the Simulator, open the command prompt, then go to the directory where you have saved it using cd command and then give the following command to run the simulator: java -jar Simulator.jar

          g) Download Link for x86 JDK and Simulator: https://drive.google.com/open?id=1qknvDkDEfDV0--S6mU9CZj9gip94rzDm

  ## d)DOSBox for OOP's: